-The Year 8 summer assessment will take place on 10th May and will require students to analyse an extract from The Tempest which they will have studied in class.
-They will be required to write a two paragraph analytical response which explores how Shakespeare uses language to present a certain character and theme.
+The Year 7 summer assessment will require students to analyse an extract from The Tempest which they will have studied in class.
+They will be required to write a minimum two paragraph analytical response which explores how Shakespeare uses language to present a certain character and theme.
+Students are welcome to write a third paragraph but this is not compulsory.